-Services that are covered for you What you must pay when you get these services Urgently needed services (cont'd) Services outside the United States and its territories do not apply to the plan's maximum out-of-pocket limit.
-Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 You pay \$5 per visit.You pay \$0.
+Services that are covered for you What you must pay when you get these services Urgently needed services (cont'd) You have a \$10,000 combined annual limit for covered emergency care or urgently needed services outside the United States and its territories.
+Services outside the United States and its territories do not apply to the plan's maximum out-of-pocket limit.
+Wision care Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts • You pay \$10 per visit. • For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older • You pay \$0.
 For people with diabetes, screening for diabetic retinopathy is covered once per year One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
 You pay \$0.You pay \$0.